For Immediate Release

-Delaney, who wears braces on both of her legs, is finishing kindergarten.
+Delaney, who wears braces on both of her legs, is entering 3rd grade.
 The family is active and spends their weekends skiing, swimming, biking and being outdoors.
-Delaney has spent the last two winter seasons skiing at Smugglers’ Notch last winter through the resort’s adaptive ski program.
+Delaney spends the winter seasons skiing at Smugglers’ Notch through the resort’s adaptive ski program.

-Sliwka is a counselor at the Howard Center, and Johnson, an avid mountain biker, is an assistant principal at Burlington High School.
+Sliwka is a counselor, and Johnson, an avid mountain biker, is an assistant principal at Essex High School.
 The couple lives with their three daughters in Essex Junction.